How Do Ambient Home Weather Stations Measure Rainfall

 conclusion

 Home weather stations use simple methods to measure rainfall.
 The most common methods are tipping-bucket and weighing techniques.
-These methods, along with good calibration and proper placement, help homeowners and weather stations measure rainfall.
-This improves their understanding of local weather and its effects on daily life.
+These methods, along with good calibration and proper placement, help homeowners and weather stations measure rain.
+This helps them learn about local weather and how it impacts their daily life.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.